sshen8/peglit/README.md

 # pegRNA Linker Identification Tool (pegLIT)

 pegRNA Linker Identification Tool (pegLIT) automatically identifies non-interfering nucleotide linkers between a pegRNA and 3' motif.
-For more about the underlying science, please check out our publication:
+For more about the underlying science, please check out [our publication](https://doi.org/10.1038/s41587-021-01039-7):

     J. Nelson, P. Randolph, S. Shen, K. Everette, P. Chen, A. Anzalone, M. An, G. Newby, J. Chen, A. Hsu, and D. Liu.
 Engineered pegRNAs that improve prime editing efficiency.
 Nature Biotechnology (2021).

 ## Installation

-There are three main ways to access and use pegLIT.
+There are two main ways to access and use pegLIT.

 * The **web app** is probably the easiest and is sufficiently powerful for most use cases.
 * If your pegRNAs are unusually long (say >150 nt), pegLIT might need more time than the 10-minute limit we've imposed for our server.
-In that case, you can install pegLIT onto your own computer via our **Docker image**, which will let you run a user interface that looks identical to the web app — no coding needed.
-* If you'd like to programatically run pegLIT as part of your own custom pipeline, you can install our **Python package**.
+In that case, you can install pegLIT onto your computer via our **Python package**, which will let you programatically run pegLIT as part of your own custom pipeline.

 ### Web app

 No installation needed — pegLIT is ready to use online at [peglit.liugroup.us](https://peglit.liugroup.us).

-### Docker image

-Coming soon.

 ### Python package